-What Is Cable Jacket?
+What is a Cable Jacket?

 Cable Jacket Rating of Fiber Optic Cable